revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

 <details><summary> <b>Show Answer</b> </summary>

-> option b
+> Option B. Hello-Python

 <details><summary> <b>Explanation</b> </summary>

-> The join() method will join all items in a list into a string, using a hyphen character as a separator.
+> The `join()` method will join all items in a list into a string, using a hyphen character as a separator.

   </details>
   </details>